Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Introduction

-We demonstrate the effectiveness of Task-Level ILC for deformable object manipulation.
-We show that learning is adaptable to variations in rope dynamics, demonstration types, and the system model.
-Overall, the key contributions of this work include the following: \begin{itemize} \item We explore Task-Level ILC for deformable object manipulation, demonstrating that learning typically requires a small number of trials ($<10$ trials) and transfer across different manipulated objects. \item We develop a new approach to ILC for robots, which focuses attention on \textit{critical points} of the error history. \end{itemize}
+We demonstrate the effectiveness of Task-Level ILC for dynamic rope manipulation.
+We show that learning adapts to variations in rope dynamics, demonstrations, and the system model.
+Overall, the key contributions of this work include the following: \begin{itemize} \item We extend ILC to refining the trajectories of unactuated degrees of freedom of manipulated objects. \item We introduce Task-Level ILC for dynamic rope manipulation, demonstrating that learning typically requires a small number of real robot trials ($<10$) and transfers across different ropes. \item We develop a new approach to ILC, which focuses attention on \textit{critical points} of the error history. \end{itemize}